chrivand/Firepower_O365_Feed_Parser/README.md

 * Please test this properly before implementing in a production environment.
 This is a sample script.

-* The running script should be hosted in a secure environment!
+* In case the intervalScheduler is used: the running script should be hosted in a secure environment!
 For example: if a malicious actor can place additional IP-addresses or URL's in the list somehow, they will be put in a Firepower trust rule, and might cause the malicious actor to bypass security.

 ## Author(s)